lumiet/lumiet.github.io/README.md

-# wesbitething
+# null's site
-the hell are you reading this for
+not much to see here, this is where i dump all of my miscellaneous projects for easy hosting access